Carmina Burana (Orff): Staging

 Orff subscribed to a dramatic concept called "Theatrum Mundi" in which music, movement, and speech were inseparable.
 Babcock writes that "Orff's artistic formula limited the music in that every musical moment was to be connected with an action on stage.
 It is here that modern performances of Carmina Burana fall short of Orff's intentions."
 Orff subtitled Carmina Burana a "scenic cantata" in his intention to stage the work with dance, choreography, visual design and other stage action; the piece is now usually performed in concert halls as a cantata.

+John Butler was the first of several choreographers to tackle the score.
+His Carmina Burana was premiered by the New York City Opera on 24 September 1959, featuring Carmen de Lavallade, Veronika Mlakar, Scott Douglass, and Glen Tetley.
+It has since been performed by numerous companies including Alvin Ailey American Dance Theater, Ballet West, and Richmond Ballet and is now considered a canonical modern-ballet work.

 A danced version of Carmina Burana was choreographed by Loyce Houlton for the Minnesota Dance Theatre in 1978.
 In honour of Orff's 80th birthday, an acted and choreographed film version was filmed, directed by Jean-Pierre Ponnelle for the German broadcaster ZDF; Orff collaborated in its production.

 Kent Stowell choreographed the work for Pacific Northwest Ballet in Seattle.
-It premiered on October 5, 1993, with scenic design by Ming Cho Lee.
+It premiered on 5 October 1993, with scenic design by Ming Cho Lee.

+Carmina Burana was used in the collaboration program between Mao Daichi, Japanese actress and former top star of the famed all-female troupe Takarazuka Revue, and Yuzuru Hanyu, Japanese figure skater and two-time Olympic champion.
+The program was part of the annual ensemble ice show Yuzuru Hanyu Notte Stellata, an event that commemorates the 2011 Tōhoku earthquake and tsunami.The first half of the choreography, where Hanyu skates alone, was choreographed by the Canadian ice dancer and choreographer Shae-Lynn Bourne, and the second part, where Hanyu battles against the ‘goddess of fate’ played by Daichi, was choreographed by the Japanese musical theatre choreographer Rino Masaki.
+Through the performance, Hanyu wanted to convey “a strong message that even though we may feel the pain of disasters that are beyond our control, we must accept them and move on.”